ExpediaGroup/graphql-kotlin/docs/writing-schemas/nested-fields.md

 ---
-id: nested-arguments
+id: nested-fields
-title: Nested Arguments
+title: Nested Fields
 ---

 There are a few ways in which you can access data in a query from different levels of arguments.
 Say we have the following schema: